learnk8s/learnk8s.io/_blog/why-kube/index.md

 Developers can package their creations in generic containers ✅ You still have to manage thousands of containers ❌

-Managing containers at scale sound one of those problems that require a bit of thinking upfront.
+Managing containers at scale sound one of those hard problems that require a bit of thinking.

-Perhaps you should ask the platform engineers to automate the infrastructure even more.
+Perhaps you could automate your deployment even more.

-Still doesn't help with optimising resources if you run one Docker container per virtual machine.
+Still doesn't help with optimising resources if you run one Docker container per virtual machine, though.

-You could work out how to run multiple containers on the same virtual machine.
+You should work out how to run multiple containers on the same virtual machine.

-Sounds like a lot of work, but if it pays off, perhaps it's worth it.
+But it sounds like a lot of work.

+However if it pays off, perhaps it's worth it.

 But what if you could automate that too?